Applications

 ■Applicants who live outside Japan and will be taking online courses

-■Visa, Air ticket, Insurance, and Accommodations【Only for applicants who live outside Japan】
+■Visa, Air ticket, and Insurance【Only for applicants who live outside Japan】

 – Visa